danny1984/pyml/README.md

 # Acknowledgement

 My first thank should go to my wife, Junhua Shi.
-This work takes me lot of spare time.
-And she provides her great support to this project.
+This work takes me much spare time.
+And she provides her comprehension and concern to me.
+She contributes much to my precious life.

+Meanwhile, I refer lots of materials and codes to complete this project.
-The main materials and projects are listed below.
+The main materials and projects will be listed below.

 1. Neuron Network and Deep learning

 2. Caffe

 Danny - Hangzhou